 Storage Tank

-All of our top reverse osmosis systems that install under the sink come with a pressurized storage tank that will hold the purified reverse osmosis water.
-By pre-filtering enough purified water to fill the tank, the system ensures that you will get a quick response from your purified water faucet.
+All of our top rated systems that install under the sink come with a pressurized storage tank that will hold the purified reverse osmosis water.
+By pre-filtering enough purified water to fill the tank, the system ensures that you will get a quick response from your filtered water faucet.

 Without the storage tank, you can only have filtered water as fast as the system can produce it in real time.
 You can replace the standard tank with a larger one if you often need more pure water on demand or higher tank pressure..
 Alternatively, you can look at one of the tankless reverse osmosis systems that don’t use a tank and produce reverse osmosis water faster.